ietf/Moderators/sop.md

 "Announcements of conferences, events, or activities that are not sponsored or endorsed by the Internet Society or IETF" as inappropriate posting.

-The SAA team will make friendly suggestion to the individual off-list (as well as send a reminder on the list) to avoid such posting.
+The SAA team will make an initial suggestion to the individual off-list (as well as send a reminder on the list) to avoid such posting.
 If a pattern of abuse emerges, we will consider temporarily restricting the posting rights to ietf@ietf.org.

 ## Note